-GSA Contractor Requirements: What You Need to Get on a GSA Schedule Contract
+GSA Contractor Requirements: What You Need to Get a GSA Schedule

-If you are considering whether your company should pursue a GSA MAS contract, you should first make sure that you can meet all the GSA contractor requirements.
-We have helped several clients through the requirements stage so we know it can seem overwhelming at first, but don’t worry, we will walk you through what you need to know before you get a GSA Schedule contract.
+If you are considering whether your company should pursue a prime GSA Schedule, you should first make sure that you can meet all the GSA contractor requirements.
+We have helped several clients through the requirements stage so we know it can seem overwhelming at first, but don’t worry, we will walk you through what you need to know before you get a GSA contract.

-Check Your Eligibility to be a GSA Schedule Contractor
+Step 1: Check Your Eligibility to Become a GSA Contractor

 - Potential contractors must be in business for at least 2 years before they acquire a GSA Schedule contract.
-This requirement can be waived for IT contractors, provided they meet the requirement for the Springboard Program.
+However, this requirement can be waived for certain contractors (under any Large Category), provided they meet the requirements for the Springboard Program.

-- Contractors hoping to offer services on the GSA Schedule need to provide fully executed Statements of Work and descriptions of past projects similar in scope to each SIN they are proposing.
-Offerors must provide a project for each SIN, except for IT SINs, which require two projects.
-Again, this requirement applies only to services.
+- Contractors hoping to offer services on the GSA Schedule need to provide fully executed Statements of Work and descriptions of past projects similar in scope to each Special Item Number (SIN) they are proposing.

 - Your products must also be TAA-compliant and have “fair and reasonable” pricing, which we will explain in further detail below.

 If you do not meet all these requirements, you can always consider partnering with an authorized GSA Schedule reseller on their contract, or becoming a subcontractor if you are a small business.